ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 Our current asset router (also called pallet-assets, to be renamed to assets manager) already completes the more trivial routing.
-To conduct the non-trivial routing, we can depend on asset-registry to inform us if an asset belongs to the mintable or non-mintable pallet-assets instance.
+To conduct the non-trivial routing, we can depend on asset-registry to inform us if an asset belongs to the mintable or non-mintable assets' pallet instance.

 ## Adapted Asset Registry